Fairness Hearing – Frequently Asked Questions and Answers

 Typically, fairness hearings are conducted at an office of the Department of Financial Protection and Innovation by an employee (usually an attorney) designated by the Commissioner to act as the hearing officer.
 Sworn witnesses may be called to give evidence and are subject to examination by interested parties.
 Parties may be represented by legal counsel.
 A court reporter will record the proceedings.
 Upon determining that the proposed exchange is fair, just, and equitable to the parties, the hearing officer will issue the permit.

-During the COVID-19 emergency, the Department is holding virtual Fairness Hearings.
+The Department is also holding virtual Fairness Hearings.
 Issuers are responsible for providing a virtual hearing platform where a court reporter can swear in witnesses, witnesses can provide video testimony before the Department’s Hearing Officer, and a complete transcript of the hearing can be created and provided to the Department.

-For more information on fairness hearings, please contact Assistant Chief Counsel Theresa Leets at (213) 576-7590 or Theresa.Leets@dfpi.ca.gov.
+For more information on fairness hearings, please contact SRD_Support@dfpi.ca.gov.